Libvecpf/libvecpf/README.md

 ## Quick intro to vectors:

 Vectors are 16 bytes long and can hold a variety of data types.
-These are tyep vector data types that Libvecpf knows about at the moment.
+These are the vector data types that Libvecpf knows about at the moment.

 ### Altivec and VSX: